LilithSoftware/lilithsoftware.github.io/_posts/2018-04-16-planned-projects.md

 A custom networking solution for Love2D games, the goal is to utilize Apache Kafka and Elixr to create a light-weight high-speed network.

 ---
-#### Tale of Herrlof
-Derived from Old Norse meaning "praise gained in war" this is planned as the first game for the studio.
-The game will follow the story of a viking (potentially MP) as they a left on an island to fend for themselves and battle the monsters of legend.
-Using fables the player will be able to pick up on clues in the region while hunting the monster in order to better prepare for the face-off.
-While focusing on Norse mythology, expansions might come to include other cultures lore as hunting destinations.

----
 #### Black Watch